rmcgibbo/mullermsm/README.md

     $ mullermsm_plot_trajectories.py

-To show only the first trajectory, you can use the command

-    $ mullermsm_plot_trajectories.py -t 1

 ### (2) Clustering the trajectories into a microstate MSM

 Now that we've generated the trajectories, we'll use the standard MSMBuilder